Muhammad-Yaqoob-4110/CS-471-Compiler-Construction-C/README.md

 # Task 2
 To display the line number of the error, i added the line variable to the `Token Struct`.
 Line number of error is possible to detect from the parser class.
 So, when the token of `\n` comes in code, program add the line number in the `TOKENS VECTOR`.
 After that i have changed the error messagges to human friendly readable way.

+# Task 3
+I have added support for more data types in the lexical analyzer.
+In addition to detecting `int`, the lexer now recognizes `float`, `double`, `string`, `bool`, and `char` as valid data types.
+When the lexer encounters any of these keywords, it classifies them as tokens of their respective types, ensuring that these data types are correctly processed during tokenization.